Project Spotlight: Move It!

 If projects for Years 3–4 feel lighter than those for Years 5–6, that’s intentional.
 Learn how developmental readiness and neuro-affirming design shape homeschool projects.

-Unfinished learning is still learning.
+Unfinished learning is still learning

 Worried when homeschool projects stop suddenly or feel unfinished?
 This post explains why unfinished learning still counts — especially for neurodivergent learners in Years 3–4.